4695 Chabot Road

-Husband, age 64, plans to retire in a couple of months and wants to begin receiving his Social Security retirement benefits.
+Jerry, age 65, plans to retire soon and begin receiving Social Security retirement benefits.
 His Full Retirement Age is 67.
-His wife, Megan, age 63, is still working and doesn’t plan to retire until she reaches 65.
+His wife, Megan, age 63, is still working and does not plan to retire until she reaches 65.
 Jerry's Primary Insurance Amount (PIA) is $2,500 per month (amount he would receive at 67).

-Q: Will Husband face reductions in his benefits if he decides to start benefits now at age 64?
+Q: Will Jerry face reductions in his benefits if he decides to start benefits now at age 65?

 Yes.
-If Husband doesn’t wait until he reaches his Full Retirement Age (FRA) of 66, his reduction from his Primary Insurance Amount (PIA) will be approximately .56% per month (6.7% per year) ¹.
-For instance, if Husband turns 66 in October of 2019, and he files for early benefits in October of 2017, he would be receiving his benefits 24 months early – a 13.4% reduction in benefits¹.
+If Jerry does not wait until his Full Retirement Age (FRA) of 67, his Primary Insurance Amount (PIA) will be reduced (See IRS chart) .¹ For instance, if Jerry turns 67 in October of 2025 and files for early benefits in October of 2023, he would receive approximately $2,150 per month (24 months early – a 13.4% reduction in benefits)¹.

-Q: Could there be penalties if the Husband decides to file early and then go back to part-time or full time employment?
+Q: Could there be penalties if Jerry decides to file early and then return to part-time or full-time employment?

-Maybe, it depends on how much money Husband earns each year while he is receiving benefits.
-In addition to the early filing reduction in benefits, Husband may also be subject to an earnings cap penalty that may reduce his monthly benefit because he continues to work before reaching his full retirement age.
+Maybe.
+It depends on how much Jerry annually earns while receiving benefits.
+In addition to the early filing penalty, Jerry may also be subject to an earnings cap penalty because he continues to work before his full retirement age.
 Once he reaches his FRA, he can work as much as he wants without penalty.

-Q: Other than receiving monthly income, are there any other advantages to Husband's filing early?
+Q: Other than receiving monthly income, are there any other early advantages to Jerry's filing?

-There may be situations where the Husband’s early filing could trigger the opportunity for both spouses and dependents to file for "auxiliary" benefits based on Husband’s work record – a decision that could immediately improve monthly cash flow.
-Another situation that could make early filing attractive is if the individual's health is an issue and living to his or her life expectancy is doubtful.
+There may be situations where Jerry's early filing could trigger his wife and possibly dependents to file for "auxiliary" benefits based on Jerry's work record.
+This decision could immediately improve monthly cash flow.
+Another situation that could make early filing attractive is if the individual's health is an issue and living to their life expectancy is doubtful.

-Q What are some of the disadvantages to filing early for Husband?
+Q What are some of the disadvantages of filing early for Jerry?

-a) Once Husband files for retirement benefits, he's "locked-in" to that amount for life (you will receive annual Cost of Living Adjustments when provided).
-However, It may be possible for Husband to switch to a higher spousal or survivor benefit later on depending on his situation.
+a) Once Jerry files for retirement benefits, he's "locked in" to that amount for life (he will receive annual Cost of Living Adjustments when provided).
+However, depending on his situation, Jerry may be able to switch to a higher survivor benefit later (See c below).

-b) If Husband goes back to work before age 66 (his FRA), he may face an earnings penalty reduction in his benefits (no penalty once Husband reaches 66).
+b) If Jerry returns to work before age 67 (his FRA), he may face an earnings penalty reduction in his benefits (no penalty once Jerry reaches 67).

-c) In the event Husband predeceases Wife, the amount of available survivor benefit to Wife will be permanently reduced if Husband claims early benefits.
-The amount available to Wife for survivor benefits is the amount Husband was receiving or entitled to receive.
-If Husband files early, the survivor benefit is locked-in, and the wife’s benefit at Husband’s death would be the greater of her own retirement benefit or Husband’s survivor benefit.
+c) If Jerry predeceases his wife, Megan, the available survivor benefit to Megan will be permanently reduced if Jerry claims early benefits.
+The amount available to Megan for survivor benefits is the amount Jerry received or was entitled to.
+If Jerry files early, the survivor benefit is locked-in, and Megan's benefit at Jerry's death would be the greater of her own retirement benefit or Jerry's survivor benefit.